quickseries/mobile-test/README.md

-# Simple 3 page App with VIP (Clean Swift) Design Pattern
+#  3 Page App with VIP (Clean Swift) Design Pattern

 ## Mission

 __Maintable project with requirements as specified @https://github.com/quickseries/mobile-test__

 ## Supported features

 __This repo can be used as an example for__

 | Feature                        | Supported | Note                                            |